Creamy Twice Baked Potato Casserole

 Step 2: Mix the Casserole

-To the bowl of cooked potato, add 1 cup of the shredded cheddar, all of the sour cream, the milk, the melted butter, the minced garlic, the chopped chives, the salt, and the pepper.
-Now beat everything with a hand mixer on medium speed until smooth and creamy — this takes about 60–90 seconds.
+In the bowl of cooked potatoes, add 1 cup of the shredded cheddar, the sour cream, milk, melted butter, minced garlic, chopped chives, salt, and pepper.
+Now beat everything with a hand mixer at medium speed until smooth and creamy — it takes about 60–90 seconds.
+You want a consistency that is like very stiff mashed potatoes that hold their shape when a spoon is run through them.
+No visible chunks should be in the mixture.

 Step 3: Assemble and Bake

-Slide the dish into the preheated 350°F oven and bake for 30 minutes.
-At the 30-minute mark, the casserole should be heated through completely, slightly puffed, and the edges might be just barely starting to pull away from the sides of the dish.
+Put the casserole dish in the oven that has been preheated to 350°F and let it bake for 30 minutes.
+After 30 minutes, the casserole should be heated all the way through and might be slightly puffed.
+The edges might be just starting to pull away from the sides of the casserole dish.
+The top shouldn’t look shiny or wobbly, just dry and firm.

 Step 4: Top and Finish

-Pull the casserole out of the oven and evenly sprinkle the remaining 1 cup of shredded cheddar across the top, followed by the sliced green onions.
-Return the dish to the oven for 5 more minutes — just long enough for the cheese to melt completely and the green onions to soften slightly without turning brown.
+Take the casserole out of the oven, then add the remaining 1 cup of shredded cheddar cheese, and top it with sliced green onions.
+Put the dish back in the oven for 5 minutes; the cheese should be fully melted, and the green onions should be softened (not browned).

-When it comes out, the cheese should be fully melted and glossy, the green onions bright green and wilted just enough to look intentional rather than raw.
-Let it sit for five minutes before serving if you can — it makes scooping cleaner and gives everything a chance to set slightly.
+When it comes out, the cheese needs to be melted and glossy, the green onions need to be bright and wilted just enough to look intentional and not raw.
+If you can, let it sit for five minutes before serving.
+It will make scooping cleaner and give everything a chance to set slightly.

 Helpful Tips